Some want 29th and Grove contamination site cleanup to move faster

 While Carr is asking for superfund status to bring in federal money to clean up groundwater and soil, he is not alone.

-U.S. Congressional Member Ron Estes sent a letter to Kansas Governor Laura Kelly back in November of 2022 asking about money to move the cleanup along.
+U.S. Rep. Ron Estes sent a letter to Gov. Laura Kelly back in November of 2022 asking about money to move the cleanup along.

 In that letter, Estes says once assessments and findings on health impacts are complete, his office would be glad to offer federal assistance.